What Is A Mortgage? The Buyer’s Guide To The Basics of Home Financing

 An underwritten preapproval, known in some markets as verified preapproval, is a process through which “an underwriter is going to review the borrower’s entire loan application and financial documents before you even make an offer, which means the lender has taken extra steps to ensure the borrower qualifies and an offer will close successfully,” according to Helali.

-Verified preapprovals tend to look better when attached to an offer in comparison to non-underwritten preapprovals because they signal to the seller that you can close quickly and without many (or any, ideally) issues.
-A verified preapproval can help you stand out in competitive markets and can allow you to close on time.
+Verified preapprovals tend to look better when attached to an offer than non-underwritten preapprovals because they signal to the seller that you can close quickly and without many (or any, ideally) issues.
+A verified preapproval can help you stand out in competitive markets and allow you to close on time.

 Find your ideal real estate agent